Contents

 - Analytics and usage tracking for service improvement

-- Sub-processing through Supabase infrastructure
+- Sub-processing through our cloud database infrastructure

 - Data retention and eventual deletion procedures